Is Individual Table Tennis Coaching Right for You?

 When Group Training May Be Better

+Individual coaching is not always the only option.
 Group training can be useful for players who enjoy a social environment, want to practise with different partners, or prefer more game-based learning.
-It can also help players gain match experience and adapt to different playing styles.

 For many players, a mix of both works well.
 Individual coaching can help with correction, while group practice provides variety and match play.